sfackler/rust-openssl/README.md

 The build script can be configured via environment variables:

+* `OPENSSL_SRC` - If specified, the path to an OpenSSL source tarball.
+The build script will compile OpenSSL and statically link to it.
+This is not currently supported on Windows.
 * `OPENSSL_DIR` - If specified, a directory that will be used to find OpenSSL installation.
 It's expected that under this directory the `include` folder has header files and a `lib` folder has the runtime libraries.